ayman-kamruddin/From-Human-Heuristics-to-Human-AI-Teams/Scripts/README.md

-Note that there are several scripts with the suffix _v1 or _v2. v1 refers to the TSp calculation with multiple engagements, and v2 refers to the TSp with the closest engagement only.

 There are several files here and here is the order that you should run them in:

 Use the simulated data presented in the folder, present in `OtherResults\AA-AA_SimulationData`.